CS2103JAN2017-T09-B3/main/docs/UserGuide.md

     Format: save FILEPATH

+* Alternatively, you can click on `file` > `Saveas` from the top left corner of myPotato.
+Once the dialog window appears, navigate to the file to save.
 * Future changes will be automatically saved to your specified FILELOCATION.<br>
 * myPotato will load the most recent saved FILELOCATION on start-up.